OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 A key part of the sample code is the client request.
 The client request is an object that tracks information about the request for calling REST APIs on the middle-tier server.
 It's necessary because the client request state needs to be tracked or updated through the following scenarios:

 * SSO retries where the REST API call fails because it needs additional consent.
-The sample code calls getAccessToken with updated authentication options, gets the required user consent, and then calls the REST API again.
+The sample code calls `getAccessToken` with updated authentication options, gets the required user consent, and then calls the REST API again.
 The goal is to not fail in scenarios where a REST API needs additional consent.
 * SSO fails and fallback authentication is required.
-The access token is acquired through MSAL in a popup dialog box.
+The access token is acquired through MSAL in a pop-up dialog box.
 The goal is to not fail in this scenario and gracefully fall back to the alternative authentication approach.

 The client request object tracks the following data: